Collected all of your survey data? Great. Confused about what to do next? Don’t be.

-Above is an example of our visualizations tools, which shows more detail than a word clouds, which is more typically used.
+Our visualizations tools show far more detail than word clouds, which are more typically used.

 You can see two different slices of data.
 The blue bars are United Airlines 1 and 2-star reviews, and the orange bars are the 4 and 5-star reviews.
 It’s a fantastic airline, but you can identify the biggest issue as mentioned most frequently by 1-2 stars reviews, which is their flight delays.
 But the 4 and 5-star reviews have frequent praise for the friendliness of the airline.

 You can find more features, such as Thematic’s Impact tool, Comparison, Dashboard and Themes Editor here.

 If you’re a DIY analyzer, there’s quite a bit you can do in Excel.
 Clearly, you do not have the sophisticated features of an online software tool, but for simple tasks, it does the trick.
 You can count different types of feedback (responses) in the survey, calculate percentages of the different responses survey and generate a survey report with the calculated results.
 For a technical overview, see this article.